StamLab/footprinting2012/README.md

 =====
 This program accepts a file full of integers that represent the number of sequencing tags at each base over the region of interest, including zeroes where no tags are found at a particular base.

-Regions of interest can be easily broken up into subsequences.
-Breaking up your data by chromosome may be the most natural method to run things in parallel.
+Regions of interest can be broken up into subsequences by file.
+Breaking up your data by chromosome is likely the most natural method before running things in parallel.

 Results